StandardV/Deadline-Tracing/README.md

   - Different ways of sorting value

+  - Adding communicating ways to AWS therefore be able to add value via alexa and remotely

+  - Put it on a rasberry pi

   All of these seem interesting but not what I need right now, therefore I won't make it, you can do it yourself since I've already lay out the idea here or if you're interested, you could contact me and I'll do it for you XD ( not free of course ).
 Cheers!!!